anoop142/PearsonEbookExtractor/README.md

 ## Using this utility
-The book you wish extract must be downloaded / offline in the Pearson Library Android app.
+The book you wish to extract must be downloaded / offline in the Pearson Library Android app.

 Two modes of operation **root** and **no-root**, default is no-root.